nkoster/camera-go/README.md

 I'm using the Golang [Gorilla](https://github.com/gorilla/websocket/) websocket framework for the server.

 DISCLAIMER: This is currently a personal experiment in progress.
 I'm very open for comments.
-Also, this is my first Golang experience.
+Also, this is one of my first Golang experiences.

 Usage, assuming you have your Go environment prepared: